vladimirc81/the_coding_dojo/README.md

 ## Why this ?

 Travel around globe and when there is free time, this kind of task would help me to shape thinking.
-Also good resource for study and job interview prepare.
+Also good resource for study and job interview preparation.

 ## List of Kata's